| Jen Currin

 in the dark.

-to death as the tribe
+I will agree to being kickedto death as the tribe

 smokes in the palace.